Oleh325/solidity-course/README.md

     LOCALHOST_RPC_URL=http://127.0.0.1:8545/
     SEPOLIA_PRIVATE_KEY=0x000example000 - optional
     ETHERSCAN_API_KEY=your_etherscan_api_key - optional
+    COINMARKETCAP_API_KEY=your_coinmarketcap_api_key - optional
+    PINATA_API_KEY=your_pinata_api_key - optional, only if you want to upload to IPFS via Pinata PINATA_API_SECRET=your_pinata_api_secret - optional, only if you want to upload to IPFS via Pinata PINATA_SECRET_JWT=yout_pinata_secret_jwt - optional, only if you want to upload to IPFS via Pinata UPLOAD_TO_PINATA=false - set to true if you want to upload to IPFS via Pinata
     ```
 6. To compile the contract, run:
     ```sh
     yarn hardhat compile
     ```
     This will create an "artifacts" folder with the compiled contract and typechain files.
-7. **(OPTIONAL)** If you want to deploy the contract to Sepolia Testnet, you need to register an VRF subscription and an Upkeep at https://vrf.chain.link/ and https://automation.chain.link/ respectively.
+7. **(OPTIONAL)** If you want to deploy the contract to Sepolia Testnet, you need to register an VRF subscription at https://vrf.chain.link/.
 Don't forget to update all the values at "helper-hardhat-config.json".
+After deploying, simply add RandomIPFSNFT contract as a consumer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>